3 Keys To a Silky-Smooth Career Transition:

 Understanding Why you want it—and what it will mean for you once you achieve it—is one of the most important pieces of your career roadmap.

-The millennial women I work with want a combination of autonomy, growth, money, recognition, supportive relationships, and impact.
+The people I work with want a combination of autonomy, growth, money, recognition, supportive relationships, and impact.
 We spend a lot of time understanding the Why behind those goals.

 Most people assume a change (like a promotion or more money) will automatically bring a desired feeling (like more respect or security).
 Yet, too often it doesn’t bring the expected result.